Portuguese Water Dog Puppy Guide

 Vaccination Timeline

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Portuguese Water Dogs have particular requirements based on their medium size, minimal shedding level, and genetic predispositions to hip dysplasia and progressive retinal atrophy.
+Portuguese Water Dogs sit in the medium-size category, shed at a minimal level, and carry documented risk for hip dysplasia and progressive retinal atrophy — those three factors drive most of the daily-care decisions.

 Socialization Window